Effun-141/Effun-141.github.io/_posts/2021-01-13-Design of a Navigation and Localization System for a Quadruped Bionic Robot.md

 ## Conclusion

 1. Concluded that the designed navigation and localization system can achieve indoor localization accuracy of less than 5cm and outdoor accuracy of less than 0.3m.
-2.

-The real-time indoor positioning accuracy of the robot is 5cm, and the real-time outdoor positioning accuracy is 0.5m, and the point cloud map and the octree map which serves the navigation have been established.
+2. Produced the point cloud map and the octree map.

 ## Outcomes

-1.
-2.
-3.
+1. An undergraduate thesis that won the second prize for excellent graduation design in Jiangsu Province.

 ## Project Showcase